blorbb/leptos-mview/README.md

     let red_input = move || value().len() % 2 == 0;

     mview! {
-        // specify tags and attributes, children go in braces
+        // specify tags and attributes, children go in parentheses.
         // classes (and ids) can be added like CSS selectors.
         // same as `h1 class="title"`
-        h1.title { "A great website" }
+        h1.title("A great website")
         // elements with no children end with a semi-colon br;